RDLLab/hmi-twoaxis-simplatform/README.md

 ```

 This will build OPPT so that it is ready to run.
+Note that this script also contains the code that you have added to your `.bashrc` file.
+However, by default, it assigns the field `<ROS DISTRIBUTION>` to be `melodic`.
+If this is the wrong distribution for your setup, please replace `melodic` with whatever distribution you have available.

-This will take some time, so feel free to make yourself a cup of tea in the meantime.
+Finally, running the `build` script will take some time, so feel free to make yourself a cup of tea in the meantime.

 ### Running the simulation